Feedback arc set: Exact

 One way to find the minimum feedback arc set is to search for an ordering of the vertices such that as few edges as possible are directed from later vertices to earlier vertices in the ordering.
 Searching all permutations of an $n$-vertex graph would take time $O(n!)$, but a dynamic programming method based on the Held–Karp algorithm can find the optimal permutation in time $O(n2^n)$, also using an exponential amount of space.
 A divide-and-conquer algorithm that tests all partitions of the vertices into two equal subsets and recurses within each subset can solve the problem in time $O(4^n/\sqrt{n})$, using polynomial space.

 In parameterized complexity, the time for algorithms is measured not just in terms of the size of the input graph, but also in terms of a separate parameter of the graph.
 In particular, for the minimum feedback arc set problem, the so-called natural parameter is the size of the minimum feedback arc set.
 On graphs with $n$ vertices, with natural parameter $k$, the feedback arc set problem can be solved in time $O(n^44^kk^3k!)$, by transforming it into an equivalent feedback vertex set problem and applying a parameterized feedback vertex set algorithm.
 Because the exponent of $n$ in this algorithm is the constant $4$, independent of $k$, this algorithm is said to be fixed-parameter tractable.

 Other parameters than the natural parameter have also been studied.
 A fixed-parameter tractable algorithm using dynamic programming can find minimum feedback arc sets in time $O(2^r m^4\log m)$, where $r$ is the circuit rank of the underlying undirected graph.
-The circuit rank is an undirected analogue of the feedback arc set, the minimum number of edges that need to be removed from a graph to reduce it to a spanning tree; it is much easier to compute than the minimum feedback arc set.
+The circuit rank is an undirected analogue of the feedback arc set, the minimum number of edges that need to be removed from a connected graph to reduce it to a spanning tree; it is much easier to compute than the minimum feedback arc set.
 For graphs of treewidth $t$, dynamic programming on a tree decomposition of the graph can find the minimum feedback arc set in time polynomial in the graph size and exponential in $O(t\log t)$.
 Under the exponential time hypothesis, no better dependence on $t$ is possible.

 Instead of minimizing the size of the feedback arc set, researchers have also looked at minimizing the maximum number of edges removed from any vertex.
 This variation of the problem can be solved in linear time.
 All minimal feedback arc sets can be listed by an algorithm with polynomial delay per set.